WHAT TO DO IN THIS CHARMING ITALIAN CITY

 - Giorgio Armani, fashion designer, was born in Piacenza.
 He is arguably the most famous Italian designer.

-There you have it!
-My reasons for why you should see Piacenza if you get the chance.
+There you have it.
+You should see Piacenza if you get the chance.
 Make sure to stop by when driving through Italy, especially if you’re in Milan, as this is the closest city, only 1 hour by car.
 You will love it.

-Just a short 45 minute drive, in the nearby hills, I visited the medieval castle called Castello di Vigoleno.
-Be sure to check out the article.
-You can read all about my enchanting stay at this beautiful castle and surrounding village.
+Whilst in the area, just a short 45 minute drive in the nearby hills, I visited the medieval castle, Castello di Vigoleno.
+Be sure to check out the article and read all about my enchanting stay at this beautiful castle and surrounding village.

 Would you like to visit this part of Italy?